 The Update Firmware command can only be used on appliances.
-To update firmware on a device attached to an appliance, go to Managing a Device on page 80.
+To update firmware on a device attached to an appliance, go to Managing a Device on page 72.

-To update firmware on any component of a Scalar i2000 or the Pathlight VX, refer to the documentation for those systems.

-To update firmware on an appliance

-- 1 Stop all I/O to the appliance.
-For instructions, refer to the Hardware User Guide for the appliance. - 2 Log on as SAN administrator, portal administrator, or power user.

-Basic users are not authorized to upload firmware.
-If the portal administrator or power user have access to a portal with only partial access to the appliance for which firmware is to be uploaded, only the SAN administrator can upload firmware.

-- 3 Right-click an appliance in the tree panel or the graphical panel.

-- 4 With the appliance selected, select Update Firmware.
+- Note To update firmware on any component of an i-platform library, refer to the documentation for those systems. - 1 Stop all I/O to the appliance.
+For instructions, refer to the Hardware User Guide for the appliance. - 2 Log on as SAN administrator, portal administrator, or power user. - Note Basic users are not authorized to upload firmware.
+If the portal administrator or power user have access to a portal with only partial access to the appliance for which firmware is to be uploaded, only the SAN administrator can upload firmware. - 3 Right-click an appliance in the navigation panel or the graphical panel. - 4 With the appliance selected, select Update Firmware.

-- A file browser is displayed.
+A file browser is displayed.

 - 5 If the firmware file you want is not in the default folder, navigate to the correct folder.

 - 6 Select the file you want to load.

 - 7 Select the Open button.

-- A warning is displayed.

-- 8 Select Yes to proceed.
+8 Select Yes to proceed.